-PROCESS SERVER LICENSING REQUIREMENTS ACCORDING TO THE STATE
+PROCESS SERVER REQUIREMENTS ACCORDING TO THE STATE

 Process service regulations ensure that the server responsible for delivering documents meets federal and state requirements for the process.
 A few states include acquiring a process server license in the compliance necessary actually to begin work as a server.
 The rules are not uniform across the country, and many states do not require the servers to be licensed.
 Even though the number of states with mandatory licensing is growing, the country’s main requirements specify that the server needs to be of age (eighteen years old) and disinterested in the case.
 This means that the server cannot be a party in the ongoing case.